 When it comes to event routing, Logstash and Fluentd have different approaches.

 In Logstash, routing an event is through writing if-then statements whereas in Fluentd the routing is based on tags.
-For a programmer it will not be much a hassle to write statements in Logstash but Fluentd has a more straight-forward approach.
+For a programmer, it will not be much of a hassle to write statements in Logstash but Fluentd has a more straight-forward approach.

-Fluentd is the leader in number of plugins available compared to the Logstash but there is no centralized repository for accessing these plugins whereas in Logstash you have access to all the plugins in the GitHub repository.
+Fluentd is the clear leader in number of plugins available compared to the Logstash but there is no centralized repository for accessing these plugins whereas in Logstash you have access to all the plugins in their GitHub repository.

-Filebeat is a lightweight logshipper for logstash.
-It can be installed as agents on your servers to collect operational data.
+Filebeat is a lightweight log-shipper for logstash.
+It can be installed as an agent on your server to collect operational data.
 Since it is lightweight it does not consume system resources compared to Logstash.
 It has a number of modules that can help in parsing, collecting and visualization of logs.
 Moreover, it is container ready so in case if you are looking to build a container based solution you can run Filebeat inside a container in the same Virtual Machine.

-Fluentbit is lightweight shipper which allows collection of data form different sources and send them to multiple locations.
+Fluentbit is also a lightweight shipper which allows collection of data from different sources and send them to multiple locations.
 Fluentbit is also container ready.

 Which one to use?

 This really is a tough call!
-Both Fluentd and Logstash have a very active community so you will have a number of plugins to choose from depending on your requirement.
+Both Fluentd and Logstash is backed by very active communities so you will have a number of plugins to choose from depending on your requirement.
 Considering the event routing approach if you are building a complex solution Fluentd will be more convenient for you.
-Since Fluentd is compatible with both Elasticsearch and Kibana you can use it with both of them to search and dashboard your data.
-Otherwise you can go with the native ELK stack.
+Since, Fluentd is compatible with both Elasticsearch and Kibana you can use it with both of them to search and dashboard your data.
+Otherwise, you can go with the native ELK stack.